hackle/blog-rust/raw/one-recursion-for-all.md

 R (Right (R (Left "oh!"))) :: Rec (Either String)
 ```

-`Right String` won't work because `Rec` must be recursive, and `String` does not satisfy the expected `Rec (Either a)`.
+`Right String` won't work because `Rec` must be recursive, and `String` does not satisfy the expected `Rec (Either a)`, but we manage a valid `R (Right (R (Left "oh!")))` that checks all the boxes.

-I don't want to alarm you, but we have effectively made two types `Maybe` and `Either` recursive with this strange `Rec` type!
+I don't want to alarm you, but we have effectively made two types `Maybe` and `Either` *recursive* with this strange `Rec` type!
+These types are not really known for being recursive.
 Let that sink in...

 ## Back to Tree

-Now we know how `Rec` works, let's doctor the `Tree` type a little so it accepts two type parameters.
+Knowing how `Rec` works, let's doctor the `Tree` type a little so it accepts two type parameters.

 ```haskell
 data TreeR a r = LeafR a | NodeR r r deriving (Show)
 ```

-Note `TreeR` is not recursive by definition, so it allows values like `NodeR 2 2`.
+Note `TreeR` is not recursive by definition, and it allows values like `NodeR 2 2`.

 It's obviously a `Functor`, so let's implement it,